graced2739/cyoa-setup/friendpool/no-drinks.md

-You say no to the drinks so you and your friend just relax in the pool and have fun.
+You say no to the drinks and just have fun in the pool.
 ## [Restart](../vacation.md)